 MEEC’s founder and lead restorationist Bro.
 Don Geiger, SM, Ph.D., professor emeritus of biology at the University of Dayton and founding member of the Beaver Creek Wetlands Association (BCWA) and the Ohio Prairie Association, established the bush honeysuckle (Lonicera maackii) control protocols used by land managers throughout the midwest.
 We have also established best practices for controlling multiple non-native plants including garlic mustard (Alliara petiolata) and wintercreeper (Euonymus fortunei).
 Dr. Geiger’s story is told in the documentary Fire, Rain, Wind, Snow and Fire: The Story of a Prairie.
 He retired from MEEC in 2016, and was succeeded as lead restorationist by long-time land resource manager Michele Banker, MS.

 The property was designated as an Ohio Natural Landmark in 1988 by the Ohio Department of Natural Resources as “an outstanding environmental education area possessing exceptional value in illustrating and interpreting the natural heritage of Ohio.”
 In 2005 MSJ and our partners at BCWA were recognized as Partners for Fish & Wildlife by the US Fish & Wildlife Service who funded the expansion of created wetlands for stormwater management and additional woodland restoration.
 MSJ was designated as a Groundwater Guardian Green Site in 2011.
 For ten years MEEC has hosted, with the Bergamo Center for Lifelong Learning at MSJ, the Midwest Native Plant Society’s annual conference.
-The outside land assessment in support of a conservation easement funded by the Clean Ohio Greenspace Fund being finalized in 2019 to protect 62 acres of the Marianist Nature Preserve at MSJ in perpetuity notes “the property’s various microbiomes facilitate a highly bio-diverse system, giving rare and uncommon indigenous species of plants and animals an opportunity to thrive.”
+A conservation easement funded by the Clean Ohio Greenspace Fund in partnership with Tecumseh Land Trust was finalized in 2019 to protect 62 acres of the Marianist Nature Preserve at MSJ in perpetuity The outside land assessment done in its support notes “the property’s various microbiomes facilitate a highly bio-diverse system, giving rare and uncommon indigenous species of plants and animals an opportunity to thrive.”